Whether it’s a new pair of running shoes or street shoes, it can take some time to get used to them so they aren’t uncomfortable or causing blisters.

 New Versions of Your Current Shoes

 While it might technically have the same name, a new version of your current shoes is a different pair of shoes.
 Typically, running companies update their shoes once per year.
-Sometimes it’s cosmetic changes like color or design while other times it’s structural changes.
+Sometimes it’s cosmetic changes like color or design while other times it’s significant structural changes.

 If your current shoe has been updated, take it out for a few trial runs to make sure that it doesn’t cause pain or blisters even if it was just updated with cosmetic changes.
 Remember: it’s still a new pair of running shoes.